MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-data-warehouse-and-analytics-overview.md

 3. Provide data for reports

  The data warehouse that ships with Service Manager is actually its own management group.
-It has essentially all the System Center common platform pieces that are present in other System Center components, such as System CenterÂ 2012 - Operations Manager.
+It has essentially all the System Center common platform pieces that are present in other System Center components, such as System CenterÂ&nbsp;2012 - Operations Manager.
 These components are built on the common platform, which in turn consists of the following:

 -   A model\-based database for storing configuration information about the data warehouse and for staging the data after it has been extracted from the Service Manager database.
 In the data warehouse management group, this instance of the mode\-based database is named DWStagingAndConfig.